miércoles, 29 de junio de 2011

 a mis brazos regreses como hermosa visión.

-You are no longer in my arms as one day ago
+You are no longer in my arms as once long ago,

-there's no love on your lips that once I kissed
+nor love upon your lips that I once kissed;

 that escaped your eyes when I betrayed you.

-and I forgot that you were the one who loved me the most.
+forgot that you were the one who loved me most.

-didn't understand that I would never come back to your arms.
+never understood I would not return to your arms.

-When I tie my sorrows in the sea of my verses
+When I moor my sorrows in the sea of my verses,

-Do you regret now knowing that you lost
+Do you now repent, knowing you have lost

-As a perplexed statue of a silent place
+Like a perplexed statue in a silent place,

-my voice freezes when I want to answer you
+my voice freezes as I strive to answer;

-To my arms you return as a beautiful vision.
+you return to my arms as a beautiful vision.

 jueves, 17 de marzo de 2011